austinsherron/pedigree-linkage/uai/README.markdown

 Required    : false
 Default     : 0.5
 Type        : `float`
-Description : the probabily that a node will observed at increasing depths in the
+Description : the probabily that a node will be observed at increasing depths in the
 			  model's corresponding segregation network

 #### Extract Section